 A nursing home administrator does more than oversee a facility’s delivery of care to its residents.
-They’re tasked with ensuring that every resident retains their dignity.
-It’s one of the most crucial professions in health care, and it’s a role that requires aspiring health care professionals to meet educational and licensing benchmarks.
+They’re tasked with ensuring that every resident retains their dignity and achieves their best quality of life.
+It’s one of the most crucial professions in health care, and it’s a role that requires aspiring health care professionals to meet certain educational and licensing benchmarks.

 What Is a Nursing Home Administrator?

 Before exploring how to become a nursing home administrator, it’s important to gain a complete understanding of the role’s responsibilities.
 These professionals oversee a nursing home facility’s day-to-day operations.
-While this can include medical care delivery, it can also include other key components associated with facility living, such as finances, human resources, food services, activity coordination, and maintenance.
-They must also ensure that a facility’s processes comply with federal, state, and local laws.
+While this can include medical care delivery and all its nuances, it can also include other key components associated with a facility’s success, such as finances, human resources, food services, activity coordination, and maintenance.
+They must also ensure their facility complies with federal, state, and local laws and regulations.

 Nursing home administrators may have additional tasks depending on the facility’s size.
-For instance, if they work in a smaller facility, they may have to report to a private owner.
-In larger or chain nursing homes, they may have to furnish reports to a larger administrative panel, such as a board of directors.
+For instance, if they work in a smaller facility, they may report to a private owner.
+In larger or chain nursing homes, they may furnish reports to a larger administrative panel, such as a board of directors.

 Steps to Become a Nursing Home Administrator

-Because the nursing home administrator assumes numerous critical responsibilities, prospective administrators must complete several essential steps in pursuing this role.
-These requirements are designed to enable them to hone the fundamental skills and competencies.
-These skills can be fully developed by completing an advanced degree, such as Regis College’s online Master of Health Administration.
+When learning how to become a nursing home administrator, students gain the skills to take on numerous critical responsibilities.
+Prospective administrators must complete several essential steps in pursuing this role.
+These requirements are designed to enable them to hone the fundamental skills and competencies for professional success.

 Step 1: Earn a Degree

-Those interested in a high-level health care role such as a nursing home administrator will commonly pursue an advanced degree through a program such as Regis College’s online Master of Health Administration.
-Obtaining this degree can be crucial to a career ― some employers and larger organizations prefer to hire people with a master’s degree, and larger organizations may even make an advanced degree a prerequisite for applying.
-Earning this type of degree can demonstrate to a potential employer that the applicant has a deeper understanding of the job’s fundamentals and a well-honed skill set to perform in the role at a high level.
+Those interested in a high-level health care role such as a nursing home administrator will commonly pursue an advanced degree, such as a Master of Health Administration.
+Obtaining this degree can be crucial to a career.
+Some employers and larger organizations prefer to hire candidates who have a master’s degree, and larger organizations may even make an advanced degree a prerequisite for applying.
+Earning this type of degree can demonstrate to a potential employer that the applicant has a deeper understanding of the job’s fundamentals, and a well-honed skill set to perform in the role at a high level.

 Step 2: Gain Work Experience

 It’s crucial for students to gain hands-on experience in addition to earning a degree.
-A program’s curriculum commonly offers various opportunities for students to put their skills into practice.
-This usually involves gaining a set amount of field experience hours in a health administration environment.
+A degree program’s curriculum commonly offers various opportunities for students to put their skills into practice.
+This usually involves gaining a set amount of work hours in a health administration environment.